- IBS can cause abdominal pain and stool changes such as constipation or diarrhea.

 What causes IBS?

 Healthcare providers don’t know the exact cause of IBS.
+It is a functional disorder, meaning that there is a disconnect in the way that the brain and digestive system work together.
 Most people believe that a combination of problems may be responsible for the symptoms.

-- Extra sensitive organs in the abdominal cavity
+- Extra sensitive organs in your digestive tract

 - Stressful events or feelings of anxiety or depression

-- A germ or infection in your digestive tract
+- A bacteria or infection in your digestive tract

 How is IBS diagnosed?